-NC election tests Trump clout, suburban flight from GOP
+N. Carolina election tests Trump clout, suburbs’ GOP flight

 MINT HILL, N.C.
-(AP) — A tossup special election in North Carolina is shaping up as a pre-2020 test of President Donald Trump’s pull on voters and whether the suburbs are continuing the flight from Republicans that fueled the party’s 2018 congressional election debacle.
+(AP) — A tossup special election in North Carolina is shaping up as a pre-2020 test of President Donald Trump’s pull on voters and whether the suburbs are continuing the flight from Republicans that fueled the party’s 2018 House election losses.

 The House district flows eastward from the prosperous Charlotte suburbs into rural areas hugging the South Carolina border.
-It’s up for grabs after state officials invalidated last November’s election following allegations of voter fraud by a GOP operative.
+It’s up for grabs on Tuesday after state officials invalidated last November’s election following allegations of voter fraud by a GOP operative.

-The Democrat who narrowly lost, former Marine and Harvard MBA Dan McCready, is running again, portraying himself as a centrist who puts “country over party” and opposes impeaching Trump.
-His opponent, Republican State Sen. and attorney Dan Bishop, is a Trump loyalist who sponsored the state’s now-repealed 2016 law restricting the use of bathrooms by transgender people.
+The Democrat in that race, former Marine and Harvard MBA Dan McCready, is running again, portraying himself as a centrist who puts “country over party” and opposes impeaching Trump.
+His opponent, Republican state senator and attorney Dan Bishop, is a Trump loyalist who sponsored the state’s now-repealed 2016 law restricting the use of bathrooms by transgender people.

 Both parties are pouring resources into the state, hoping to claim a morale-boosting win to juice candidate recruitment and fundraising.
-But the real x-factor is Trump himself, who parachutes into Fayetteville on Monday for an election-eve rally in hopes of securing a district he won by 11 points in 2016 and that Republicans have held since 1963.
+But the real X-factor is Trump himself, who parachutes into Fayetteville on Monday for an election-eve rally in hopes of securing a district he won by 11 points in 2016 and that Republicans have held since 1963.
 With Vice President Mike Pence also campaigning for Bishop on Monday, the race is testing Trump’s influence on voters and whether Democrats can sustain the momentum that powered their midterm election wins.

 “This is a pretty Republican district.
 This is not a seat you’ll be able to explain away very well” if Bishop loses, said former Rep. Tom Davis, R-Va., who once chaired the House GOP campaign committee.
 A defeat would mean “Republicans are in trouble in the suburbs,” he said.

-Note: This story has been corrected to show the North Carolina city is Mecklenburg, not Mecklenberg.